Strike (2006 film): Plot

-Agnieszka Kowalska is a hardworking welder in the Lenin Shipyard in Gdansk.
+Agnieszka Kowalska is a hardworking welder in the Lenin Shipyard in Gdańsk.
 She is honored as a heroic worker, "activist of the Year" award for being a superquota worker.
 This is her tenth time winning the award, so she is given a television.
 She even gives a speech of how she came to the shipyard in 1950 with nothing, and now she has a profession and a home.
 She truly seems thankful for what the shipyard has given her.
 However, after the official ceremony, other women workers confront her for working so hard and they are clearly not even trying to beat the quotas set forth by the Party.

 At a meeting of Party and union members, Agnieszka tries to argue for a longer lunch break but the officials refuse to budge, especially Sobecki.
 Agnieszka is clearly frustrated by the intractability of the officials and their lack of compassion for tough working conditions at the shipyard.
 Independently, she organizes bringing soup to workers so they will have enough time to eat.
 Sobecki confronts her, but she mocks him after he threatens to report her.

 Agnieszka decides that she is willing to take a pay cut and switch jobs with Mateusz, a crane operator.
 She learns to read and write, growing closer with her new neighbor Kazimierz.
 She eventually passes the exam, becoming the first female crane operator.

 A few months later, Agnieszka is diagnosed with kidney cancer.
 She is distraught, unsure of what will happen to her young son Krystian after she dies.
 Kazimierz agrees to raise Krystian as his own son, and Kazimierz soon marries Agnieszka.
 However, on their honeymoon, Kazimierz suddenly dies of a heart attack, leaving Agnieszka a widow.

 During a difficult time, a Party official wants Agnieszka to ask the workers to go even faster to meet the shipyard deadlines.
 She refuses, because she knows everyone is being overworked and is terribly exhausted.
 Everyone has been doing overtime for weeks.
 Agnieszka is so frustrated, she even tells the official to kiss her ass.
 The official tells all of the workers to get back to work, even threatening to fire them if they do not keep going.
 Due to the exhaustion, there is an accidental fire in which multiple men are badly burned.
 Agnieszka does her best to help pull men out of the fire with her crane but there are 21 workers killed, including her friend Mateusz.
 Refusing to accept culpability, the shipyard director decides to withhold all pensions or payments to the surviving dependents.
 The shipyard and its union even forge timecards to hide the extreme overtime they were making workers do.
 However, they offer to give Agnieszka her overtime if she drops talk of the forged timecards.
 She renounces Bochnan and curses him.